rochards/learning-cs/operating-systems/README.md

 - Another example: when a needed library is loaded for a program, if another program comes in and needs the same library, the OS just maps to the page where this library resides in memory for the new program's page table.

 **Isolation**
 - With direct access to physical addresses, processes could attempt to load an address they aren't supposed to.
 Virtual memory solves this issue by completely isolating each process.

+**Swap**
+- Large processes can't fit entirely in memory, so some virtual pages are put onto disk;
+- This can also be used if there are too many processes and there is not enough RAM available;
+- The OS will decide which pages to offload to disk;
+- There is a bit in the mapping that indicates whether that particular page is on disk or in RAM;
+- Remember, for the CPU, the data and code must be in RAM.
+So if the page isn't loaded in memory at that particular time, the OS will issue a page fault and load it from the swap file.
+The OS will also allocate new memory and update the new physical address in the mapping (because the page can be loaded anywhere in memory).

+**Summary**
+- Virtual memory addresses a lot of issues, like sharing memory, loading large processes, isolating processes, and external fragmentation;
+- Virtual memory comes with the cost of using page tables and having page faults (a kernel mode switch is needed here);
+- There is also an additional layer of translation with the MMU (Memory Management Unit), because the CPU can't read virtual addresses.

+**Curiosity section :nerd_face:**
+- To avoid the constant cost of reading from RAM for address translations, there is a TLB (Translation Lookaside Buffer), which is a cache for the page table.

 **My Q&A of this section**:
 - Does fragmentation only occur in physical memory? **A**: No!
 It also happens in virtual memory.